SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Where RVs get into trouble is independence.
 Since every RV requires gasoline to run, you’ll constantly be on the lookout for more in order to keep your shelter fully operational.

-One thing you can do to get around this is learning to siphon gasoline from abandoned vehicles.
+One thing you can do to get around this is learn to siphon gasoline from abandoned vehicles.

 Emergency Shelter